onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 Wozniak the name Apple was chosen because it was jobs favorite fruit

-tape script 10.4 ten point for all things online one over 90 trillion emails are sent every year to nearly 5.5 billion questions are answered by Google every
+tapescript 10.4 ten point for all things online one over 90 trillion emails are sent every year to nearly 5.5 billion questions are answered by Google every